dictate-button/dictate-button-wordpress-plugin/readme.txt

 The source code of the dictate-button library is available on [GitHub](https://github.com/dictate-button/dictate-button).

 == Changelog ==

+= 1.2.0 =
+* dictate-button library update to 1.9.0: Simplified script installation.
+Updated internal dependencies.
+No visible changes for you.

 = 1.1.0 =
 * dictate-button library update to 1.6.0: Added support for the long press flow.